asvarasaga/PlatformPembelajaran/README.md

 # 📦 Deployment

-You can deploy this project using Vercel or Firebase Hosting.
+You can deploy this project using Vercel.

-# ▶️ Deploy with Firebase
-npm run build
-firebase deploy

 # ▶️ Deploy with Vercel

 Go to Vercel Deployment Page

 and link your GitHub repository.

-# 📚 Resources

-Next.js Documentation

-Firebase Firestore Docs

-Tailwind CSS Guide

 # 👨‍💻 Developer